jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 -----

 Exclusion is the primary method for access control.
 Friends is the method to make exceptions to the privatization imposed by exclusion.
-A procedure or type can make any other procedure or type they can reach a Friend, meaning that that procedure or that type has access to all members privately accessible in the befriended.
+A command or class can make any other command or type they can reach a Friend, meaning that that command or that type has access to all members privately accessible in the befriended.

 \> And cover deeper access as well.